Leeyoonho02/Dummy_python/README.md

 # Dummy_python
-- This repository contains 여러가지 파이썬 공부한 것들
+- This repository contains some codes I've studied